 Can Doptelet be crushed, split, or chewed?

 No. Doptelet tablets should be swallowed whole.
 They should not be crushed, split, or chewed.
-If you have trouble swallowing these tablets, ask your pharmacist for advice.
+If you have difficulty swallowing these tablets, see this article for a few tips to try.
+Your doctor or pharmacist can also suggest ways to make taking this medication easier.

 Doptelet is used to increase platelet counts in people with thrombocytopenia (low platelet count) caused by: